 or call 855-4-SUPPORT (855-478-7767)

-Chevrolet MyLink organizes everything on a 7-inch diagonal, high-resolution color touch-screen that keeps your technology and entertainment accessible in one easy-to-use system.
+Chevrolet MyLink organizes everything on a 7-inch diagonal, high-resolution color touch-screen (8-inch in Chevrolet SS) that keeps your technology and entertainment accessible in one easy-to-use system.
 With your contacts, music and more right at your fingertips, your eyes can stay safely on the road ahead.
 The homepage is even customizable so the most frequently used features are easiest to access.

 Learn more from this how-to video: